Table of Contents

 Using Gutenberg blocks inside Elementor

 As you can already guess from the heading – it also works the other way around.
 You can use Gutenberg Blocks directly inside of the Elementor.
 Even though Elementor does not yet support that feature by default, the process is as simple as the previous one.
-The only thing you need to do is to turn on Reusable Blocks in Citadela Pro General settings.
+The only thing you need to do is to install and active the Reusable Blocks Extended plugin.
 A new section in the WordPress admin menu will appear.
 It allows you to work with Reusable WordPress blocks.
 You can export them, import, or most importantly use these blocks using shortcode or PHP code.

 Simply add any of our blocks to Reusable blocks: